Diffusion limited aggregation in the layers model: Introduction

-At any step, the component $C_{t}$ is a rooted tree with edges directed towards the root, the sink $z$.
-The process stops at step $t_f$, {\em the finish time}, when the source vertex $v$ is occupied by a halted particle.
-Thus $t_f$ is also the final number of particles occupying the graph.
+At any step $t$, the occupied component $C_{t}$ is a tree with edges directed downwards towards the sink $z$.
+At the finish time $t_f$ the source becomes occupied, and the component $C_{t_f}$ contains a directed {\em connecting path} from the source $v$ to the sink $z$, all of whose vertices contain halted particles.

-At the finish time, there is a directed path connecting the source $v$ to the sink $z$, all of whose vertices are occupied by halted particles.
-On deletion of the sink vertex $z$, the digraph $D_t=C_t \sm \{z\}$ consists of disjoint arborescences rooted at the occupied vertices in level $k$.
-Let $v=u_0 u_1\cdots u_k u_{k+1}=z$ be the {\em connecting path}, the path connecting source and sink at the end of the process.
-Perhaps the most surprising thing is that in the digraph $D_{t_f}$, with high probability the arborescence rooted at $u_k$ containing the connecting path is precisely the connecting path $v=u_0 u_1\cdots u_k$, and contains no other vertices.
+On deletion of the sink vertex, the digraph $D_t=C_t \sm \{z\}$ consists of a directed forest with components rooted at the occupied vertices of level $k$.
+Let $v=u_0 u_1\cdots u_k u_{k+1}=z$ be the path connecting source and sink at the end of the process.
+In the multipartite layers model w.h.p. the tree component rooted at vertex $u_k$ containing the connecting path is precisely the path $v=u_0 u_1\cdots u_k$.
+Thus this path grew back to the source without gaining any off-path neighbours due to other particles colliding with it.

-\begin{theorem} Let $v=u_0 u_1\cdots u_k u_{k+1}=z$ be the path, connecting source and sink at the end of the process.
-Let $w=u_k$ be the vertex at level $k$ on this path.
-The following results hold with high probability. \begin{enumerate} \item Equal layers model.
-For $i=1,...,k$ let $N_i=n/k$. \\Let
+\begin{theorem} Let $\om \rai$ slowly with $n$.
+The following results hold with high probability in the multipartite layers model. \begin{enumerate}[(1)] \item Equal layers model, $M_E(n,k)$.
+For $i=1,...,k$ let $N_i=n/k$.
+Let